 The individual soul is a form - aspect and it does at first not identify with the essence (swabhava) but with the attributes in the area of the koshas (shells).

-The Jivatma only moves as an essence of the soul from incarnation to incarnation and finally realizes the divine Paramatma and thus Moksha first after a long development process.
+The developed Jivatma moves as an essence of the soul from incarnation to incarnation and finally realizes the divine Paramatma and thus Moksha first after a long development process.

 "Oh, Trikaladarshi (seer of the three times: past, present, and future), you took all the souls with whom you had a relationship in the past lifes.
 In the new birth you sought them and found them Your heart always longs for these souls. "- Shri Guru Bhagwat (Chapters 31 and 32, Chhand, pp. 17 & 18)